reqable/reqable-docs/en-US/changelogs/ios/index.md

 - 🐞 [FIX] The bug that API space will encodes to `%20` rather than `+`.
 - 🐞 [FIX] The bug that it will prompt to save when closing the API test tab.
 - 🐞 [FIX] The bug that correctly to handle `--data-raw` when importing a cURL.
-- ❗ [IMP] The minimum supported version is upgraded from 11.0 to 12.0.

 ## v2.8.2 <small><small>*2024-03-06*</small></small>
+- 💪 [OPT] Coloring request methods.
+- 💪 [OPT] Correct some tips.
 - 🐞 [FIX] The bug of importing ApiFox collection failed in some cases.
 - 🐞 [FIX] The bug where the response raw message is incorrect.
 - 🐞 [FIX] Incorrect highlighting of query parameters and cookies.
 - 🐞 [FIX] The bug where `startedDateTime` of the exported HAR format is incorrect.
-- 💪 [OPT] Coloring request methods.
-- 💪 [OPT] Correct some tips.

 ## v2.8.0 <small><small>*2024-02-29*</small></small>
 - 🚀 [NEW] Available API tabs of community version are increased from 2 to 4.
 - 🚀 [NEW] Adds three new tabs, Cookies, Set-Cookies and Comment.
 - 🚀 [NEW] Now you can comment a traffic record.
 - 🚀 [NEW] Custom request and response tabs.
+- 💪 [OPT] Adjust the margins of the dialogs.
 - 🐞 [FIX] The cookie automatic update mechanism causes a bug that requires saving when closing a API Tab.
 - 🐞 [FIX] The bug of incorrect parsing of the '--data-urlencode' parameter when importing a cURL.
 - 🐞 [FIX] The bug in which the content displayed in the Tab title is truncated.
 - 🐞 [FIX] The bug where `wss` in HAR file is recognized as `ws`.
-- 💪 [OPT] Adjust the margins of the dialogs.
 - 🐞 [FIX] The bug where the content at the bottom of some dialogs is incompletely displayed.
 - 🐞 [FIX] The bug that the editor toolbar display and disappear are incorrectly handled.

 ## v2.7.1 <small><small>*2024-02-22*</small></small>
+- 💪 [OPT] HEX will be displayed first when the image data decoding fails.
 - 🐞 [FIX] The bug of incorrect encoding and decoding of URL query parameters.
 - 🐞 [FIX] The bug in parsing HAR files does not correctly handle the MIME type.
 - 🐞 [FIX] The bug of secondary proxy account authentication not works.
-- 💪 [OPT] HEX will be displayed first when the image data decoding fails.
 - 🐞 [FIX] The bug that the file selection not works.

 ## v2.7.0 <small><small>*2024-02-20*</small></small>